-What to look for in a OCD Treatment Center and an Intensive Treatment Program for OCD
+What to Look for in an OCD Treatment Center & an Intensive Treatment Program for OCD

 Obsessive-Compulsive Disorder (OCD) is an anxiety disorder that impacts over 2 million Americans.
 OCD is characterized by intrusive, uncontrollable, and unwanted thoughts or fears (obsessions), which leave someone feeling the urge to perform compulsions, which are repetitive and ritualized behaviors in an effort to avoid or decrease anxiety caused by these obsessions.

 OCD is a genetic condition and usually starts between the ages of 10-12 years old.
 There are many sub-types, or different forms of OCD.
 Unfortunately, only a few of these sub-types are known or represented in media.
 As a result, most people will take 10-12 years before they get help for OCD.